Everyone has a different set of needs when it comes to personal financial management.

 Credit Karma does offer free credit scores, but it will also help with budgeting so you can stick to a personal financial software Canada spending plan.

-- The personal finance software can be used to stay on top of personal credit card and loan payments, too.
+- This personal finance software can be used to stay on top of personal credit card and loan payments, too.

 - The app will send alerts when due dates are approaching for bills.